LinkedIn Search And Discovery: A Complete Guide

 Users discovered profiles through:

-At that stage, content visibility depended more on network relationships than on advanced content ranking.
-The platform was designed mainly to help professionals find other professionals, not to distribute media-rich content across an algorithmic ecosystem.
+At that stage, visibility depended more on network relationships than on sophisticated content-ranking systems.
+LinkedIn was primarily designed to help professionals find other professionals rather than distribute media-rich content across an algorithmic feed.

 That changed as LinkedIn expanded with:

-Once content volume increased, LinkedIn needed a more sophisticated system to decide what each user should see and when they should see it.
+As content volume increased, LinkedIn needed a more advanced system to determine what users should see and when they should see it.

 To solve this, LinkedIn’s Search and Discovery systems evolved to use richer signals such as:

-video discovery became a central part of LinkedIn’s professional ecosystem.
+video discovery became a core part of LinkedIn’s professional ecosystem.

 Today, LinkedIn’s algorithm plays a major role in deciding:

-- which spread across second- and third-degree professional networks
+• which posts spread into second- and third-degree professional networks

-- which remain relevant after the first wave of engagement
+• which videos remain relevant after the first engagement cycle

-As a result, LinkedIn video visibility has become both more competitive and more valuable.
+As a result, LinkedIn visibility has become both more competitive and more valuable.

 How LinkedIn Search and Discovery Work in Simple Terms